The Cornwall We Want

 Celebrate small places and close knit communities

-by HappyCornwall, almost 4 years ago
+by HappyCornwall, over 4 years ago

 We should celebrate our small places and the ability for people to be present in their places more by working from home, using local services and shops, promoting world class digital accessibility and reducing how much we need to travel - our unique characteristics are our strengths right now . https://www.theguardian.com/world/2020/jun/28/ive-not-been-to-the-city-centre-for-months-uk-suburbs-thrive-as-office-staff-stay-home